andela-rbabalola/documentos/README.md

 PUT /users/:id           |   Updates a user's attributes based on the id specified (available to only the SuperAdmin and Admin)
-DELETE /users/:id        |   Deletes user (available only to the SuperAdmin) GET /users/:id/documents   | Gets all documents for a particular user PUT /users/updateRole/:id  | Updates a users roleId (available only to the SuperAdmin) GET /users/?limit={integer}&offset={integer}| Pagination for viewing users POST /createadmin          | Creates an Admin user (available only to the SuperAdmin) POST /search/users/?q=${query} | Gets all users with first name, last name or email containing the query
+DELETE /users/:id        |   Deletes user (available only to the SuperAdmin) GET /users/:id/documents   | Gets all documents for a particular user PUT /users/updateRole/:id  | Updates a user's roleId (available only to the SuperAdmin) GET /users/?limit={integer}&offset={integer}| Pagination for viewing users POST /createadmin          | Creates an Admin user (available only to the SuperAdmin) POST /search/users/?q=${query} | Gets all users with first name, last name or email containing the query